micvet/micvet/README.md

 ## **About me**

-💼 QA intern at IBM

-❤️ I love working with data and Software QA!
+❤️ I love working with data!

 :bulb: About my knowledge: